sulaiman190/homework-1/README.md

 ### 23. Links

-How do you make a link open in a new window?
+*How do you make a link open in a new window?*
+*we used the target="_blank" attribute attribute to link open in new page.*
+*example:*
+*<a href="website link" target="_blank">link name</a>*

 ### 24. IFRAME

-What is an IFRAME?
+*What is an IFRAME?*
+*An IFrame which called inline frame is an HTML document embedded or added inside another HTML document on a website*

-What are IFRAMEs commonly used for?
+*What are IFRAMEs commonly used for?*
+*Iframes is commonly used to add another html page inside another and adding videos*

 ## Writing Code